GarreauArthur/GarreauArthur.github.io/_posts/2017-10-08-sync-files-between-osx-and-linux.md

 ---
 layout: post
-title: "A nice, gentle tutorial to syncronize files and directories across OSX and Linux"
+title: "A nice, gentle tutorial to synchronize files and directories across OSX and Linux"
 ---

 # A nice, gentle tutorial to syncronize files and directories across OSX and Linux